 Now, website usability refers to how easy it is for your audience to access or use your website for the purpose it is designed for.

 It is an important element of web design that spans from the structuring of your website, the user interface, page organization, text to white space ratio, font and website content among other things.
-You have to pay attention to this while building your website.

 Here are questions that’ll help you fix usability related issues on your website…

-Does my website have a clear navigation?
 Beyond the paparazzi of owning a website, your audience have to be able to access and use your website with ease.

 Find out, are they finding it easy to carry out whatever they want to do, while they are on the website.